Allan22000/Team-9-project/projectplan.md

 Allan is responsible for feature 2.
 Prashantbhai is responsible for feature 3.

 In addition to these features we will work together on the contact us section.
-Each member will make a database table and connect it with the fron-end.
+Each member will make a database table and connect it with the front-end.

 ## Relevant Form(s) with JavaScript validation.